leouieda/website/papers/paper-moho-inversion-tesseroids-2016.md

 thumbnail: paper-moho-inversion-2016.png
 supplement: 10.6084/m9.figshare.3987267
 pdf: paper-moho-inversion-tesseroids-2016.pdf
+doi: 10.1093/gji/ggw390
+citation: "Uieda, L. and V. C. F. Barbosa (2016), Fast non-linear gravity inversion in spherical coordinates with application to the South American Moho, Geophysical Journal International, doi:10.1093/gji/ggw390."
 alm: true
-accepted: true
 ---

 # About

-This paper is a chapter of my PhD thesis.
+This paper is a chapter of my [PhD thesis][/about/phd].
 It describes a new gravity inversion method to estimate the depth of the crust-mantle interface (the Moho).
 The inversion uses a spherical Earth approximation by discretizing the Earth